swcarpentry/r-novice-gapminder/_episodes/11-writing-data.md

 ---
-layout: page
-title: R for reproducible scientific analysis
-subtitle: Writing data
+title: Writing data
-minutes: 20
+teaching: 20
+exercises: 10
+questions:
+- "FIXME"
+objectives:
+- "To be able to write out plots and data from R."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> * To be able to write out plots and data from R
->

 ## Saving plots